User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Examples for

+Here \basisitem{BE} specifies the rotational constant of the rotor, by default in units of cm$^{-1}$. \basisitem{NLEVEL} specifies that the calculation will include the 4 values of the rotational quantum number listed in \basisitem{JLEVEL}; these particular values are all even, as might be appropriate for a homonuclear diatomic molecule.
+The resulting output is:

 The parameters input in namelist \namelist{\&POTL} items control the interaction potential.
-For $\basisitem{ITYPE}=1$, the potential is expanded in Legendre polynomials $P_\lambda(\cos\theta)$.
+For $\basisitem{ITYPE}=1$, the potential is expanded in Legendre polynomials $P_\lambda(\cos\theta)$, and for a homonuclear diatomic molecule only terms with even $\lambda$ exist because of symmetry.
 In this calculation each of the $\potlitem{MXLAM}=2$ expansion terms (corresponding to $\lambda=0$ and 2) consists of one or two inverse-power expressions:

 The units used for length throughout the run and for interaction energies returned from the potential routine are specified as \potlitem{RM} and \potlitem{EPSIL} in namelist \namelist{\&POTL}:

 resulting in the following output: